rayrajbir/Lok_Sabha_analysis/README.md

 ## Machine Learning Predictions

-Several machine learning models were used to predict the likelihood of a candidate's victory, including:

-- Logistic Regression
-- Random Forest
-- Gradient Boosting
-- Neural Networks

-The models were trained on historical data and evaluated using accuracy, precision, recall, and other relevant metrics.
+A Random Forest model was used to predict the likelihood of a candidate's victory.
+The model was trained on historical data and evaluated using accuracy, precision, recall, and other relevant metrics.

 ## Installation